Hasaabitt/events2/README.md

 ```
 ### Receivers
 Receivers are declared with the `@Receiver` annotation.
 Without any arguments the receiver receives from the default sender and named senders that allow it.
 The arguments are as follows:
-**source** The name of the sender the receiver should receive from, unnamed by default.
+**source:** The name of the sender the receiver should receive from, unnamed by default.
 A sender can specify whether or not it sends to unnamed receivers.
 An array of names is allowed.
-**priority** When there are multiple receivers that would receive an object the priority determines the order in which they happen.
+**priority:** When there are multiple receivers that would receive an object the priority determines the order in which they happen.
 Default is medium.
-**ignoreCancelled** Only used by event senders.
+**ignoreCancelled:** Only used by event senders.
 If true the event method will be fired even if it was previously cancelled.
 Default is false.